 - Hosting tips - to help users learn about how to host a successful event

 Integrating the Speaker Series into the existing structure

-Our research showed that most users access Nextdoor via the mobile app, so we decided to build the platform on mobile, first.
-We considered designing a new, native app but concluded it would burden the user to access two separate apps and may discourage use.
+Our research showed that most users access Nextdoor via the mobile app, so we decided to design for that platform.
+We considered designing a native app but concluded it would burden the user to access two separate apps and may discourage use.
 Incorporating the Speaker Series in the existing app would make it easier for users to discover and participate.

 We placed the Speaker Series under the "More" menu where other major sections of the app are located.
 Within the Speaker Series, we enabled users to view upcoming talks (Talk Schedule), create a talk (Host a talk), manage their talks (My talks) and learn about how the Speaker Series works.
 Once talks are created, they would appear in the Activity feed.